suneeta-mall/suneeta-mall.github.io/about.md

 Publications
 ---------
+- Can a Machine Learn from Radiologists’ Visual Search Behaviour and Their Interpretation of Mammograms—a Deep-Learning Study.
+[Journal of Digital Imaging 2019][jdi_2019]
 - Missed cancer and visual search of mammograms: what feature-based machine-learning can tell us that deep-convolution learning cannot.
 [SPIE Medical Imaging 2019][spie_2019]
 - Can digital breast tomosynthesis perform better than standard digital mammography work-up in breast cancer assessment clinic?
 [European Radiology 2018][eu_rad_2018]
 - A deep (learning) dive into visual search behaviour of breast radiologists.
 [SPIE Medical Imaging 2018][spie_2018]